nsmithuk/amazon-security-lake-ocsf-validation/README.md

 The following is a simple program which can be used to ensure that user provided parquet data properly maps to the various schema definitions specified within the Open Cyber Security Framework (OCSF) - https://schema.ocsf.io/.

-This tool was build to provide supplementary validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2.
+This tool was build to provide supplementary validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.1.0 or 1.3.0.

 ### AWS OCSF Samples <a name="samples"></a>

-In addition to the tool itself, several common  examples of AWS OCSF samples have been added to this repository under AWSLogs_OCSF_1.0.0-rc2_samples.
+In addition to the tool itself, several common  examples of AWS OCSF samples have been added to this repository under samples.
 These are pre-mapped OCSF compliant Amazon Security Lake supported log sources to provide as examples to users interested in mapping to OCSF.

 ### Official Resources
 - [Amazon Security Lake Overview](https://aws.amazon.com/security-lake/)